Harshiniravisankar/Katalon_CURA_Healthcare_Services/README.md

 Step 3: Create the Test Data for Which Scenarios in Excel sheet.

-Step 4: Go to the Katalon Studio tool, First create the Project and give a name based on the project.
+Step 4: Go to the Katalon Studio Tool, First create the Project and give a name based on the project.

 Step5: In the Test Cases folder create the test case.